 Start by gathering your supplies.
 You will need fingernail clippers and a nail file.
 You may also need nail polish and nail polish remover.

 - Wash and dry your hands.
 You don't need to wear gloves.

 - Use nail polish remover to take off any polish.

 - Hold the person's hand steady with one hand while you trim the nails with your other hand.
-Using fingernail clippers, trim the nails straight across.
+Trim the nails straight across.

-- The nail length can vary depending on the person's taste.
+- The nail length can vary depending on what the person prefers.
 But in general, keep the nails even with—or not much longer than—the tip of the finger.

 - Let the nails dry if they are still damp and soft.

-- Use an emery board to gently smooth the edges of the nails, especially at the corners.
+- Use a nail file to gently smooth the edges of the nails, especially at the corners.
 They may be sharp after the nail is cut straight.

 - Apply nail polish, if the person wants it.